WebDevelopersNotes logo

 Difference between domain name and URL

-Domain name and URL differences
+3. Difference between domain name and URL

 I’m quite sure that a domain name and a URL are not the same thing.
 I tried to get more information on this but keep getting confused.
 Can you explain the difference to me please?